sergiocollado/potpourri/Notes_on_linux.md

 - git push - add changes to the remote repository.
 - git rebase - rebase is a form of merge, so there is possible to have merge conflicts.
 It moves the changes of a branch to the tip of another branch

+ADDING FILES.
+ To track all of the changes to all of the files in our directory we should use the command git add -A.

 ## git commands

 - git --version